 In Alameda, the assessment process is part of a larger process to improve instructional practices by making decisions based on assessment data.
-The intersection of assessment data, instructional practices and curriculm adoption for a particular school site is captured in a Single School Plan (SSP).
+The intersection of assessment data, instructional practices and curriculum adoption for a particular school site is captured in a Single School Plan (SSP).
 While the SSP is a required State mandate, Alameda has adapted the SSP process to improve student achievement.

 Federal Compliance

-The most recent reform passed related to education is the Federal law called No Child Left Behind (NCLB).
-Within that legislation, there are provisions which require each school district to create an ongoing five year plan detailing how each school intends to raise student achievement.
+In 2001 Federal law called No Child Left Behind (NCLB) was passed.Within that legislation, there were provisions which required each school district to create an ongoing five year plan detailing how each school intends to raise student achievement.
 The five year plan is called Local Education Agency Plan (LEAP) and consists of five goal areas and twelve performance indicators.

-The new federal accountability measure - CA Adequate Yearly Progress (AYP).
-This accountability measure requires all districts and schools to demonstrate Adequate Yearly Progress with the goal that 100% of the students are proficient or above in reading/language arts and mathematics by 2013-2014 based on their own State's standards.
+The federal accountability measure - CA Adequate Yearly Progress (AYP).
+This accountability measure requires all districts and schools to demonstrate Adequate Yearly Progress with the goal that 100% of the students are proficient or above in reading/language arts and mathematics by 2013-2014 based on their own State's standards.In 2013, California transitioned to Common Core Standards.
+As a result, it is not clear how California will comply with Federal measures until testing under Common Core is validated.

 While not applicable at a District level because of the methodology used, each state's academic performance can be compared using the National Assessment of Education Progress.